 Don't let your attorney pressure you to settle your lawsuit (or your insurance payment) for less than what you are entitled to.
 The attorney on the other side would like to settle your case for a lesser amount, so his client can get out of the case for less.
 You should stand strong and take the time to fight for your entitled amount.
-If your financial situation is tight, you might feel pressured to settle just to get enough money to get by or to schedule a surgery, etc. There may be another choice for you, however.
+If your financial situation is tight, you might feel the pressure to settle just to get enough money to get by or to schedule a surgery, etc. There may be another choice for you, however.

 If you do get an advance, take out what you realistically need and not just some inflated amount for what you want.
 It can seem expensive, so take time with your attorney to decide realistically when your case should settle and for how long you need advance money to get your bills paid.
 If the amount of the advance can pay your bills and allow you to wait out for the full amount of the settlement, it might be worthwhile, so you don’t get pressured to settle for less.

-Advances against your lawsuit (settled or pending) or insurance payment do not require fees - these are factored into the amount of the advance, so you need pay nothing up-front nor anything out-of-pocket.
-The pay-back comes directly out of the settlement, so you do not make monthly payments.
+Advances against your lawsuit (settled or pending) or insurance payment do not require fees up-front - these are factored into the amount of the advance, so you need pay nothing up-front nor anything out-of-pocket.
+The pay-back comes directly out of the settlement, so you need not make monthly payments.
 The advance is non-recourse.
 This means your advance does not even have to be paid back if your case doesn't settle.
 This is why the rates may seem expensive - but as a last resort, advance funding can be a very good option.
 So, if you have pressure to settle for less on your case, a lawsuit advance may buy you time to wait for you full amount and fight for it.